openjdk/valhalla-docs/site/design-notes/state-of-valhalla/01-background.md

 class files, and leaving clients and subclasses with the flexibility to migrate immediately, later, or never.
-Offering users generics, but at the cost of throwing away all their libraries, would have been a bad trade in 2004, when Java already had a large and vibrant installed base (and would be a worse trade today).
+Offering users generics, but at the cost of throwing away all their libraries, would have been a bad trade in 2004, when Java already had a large and vibrant installed base -- and would be a worse trade today.
+(See [In defense of erasure](erasure) for more detail on the forces that led to the current design of Java generics.)

 Our goal today is even more ambitious than it was in 2004: to extend generics so that we can instantiate them over primitive classes with specialized